DataAnalyticsEngineering/UMAT_2scale_LSDYNA/readme.md

 - Obtain `ls-dyna_smp_d_R12_0_0_x64_redhat65_ifort160.tgz` usermat package/object version of LS-DYNA from your local distributor of LS-DYNA and place it in `UMAT_2scale_LSDYNA`.
 Here are some helpful links ([lsdyna-ansys](https://lsdyna.ansys.com/downloader-filter/),[ansys-forum](https://innovationspace.ansys.com/forum/forums/reply/235696/)).

-- Using a terminal, run `0_run_in_docker.sh` to build the docker image and enter the running container:
+- Using a terminal, run `0_run_in_docker.sh` to build the docker image and enter the running container.
+Or use `VSCode` with the `Dev Containers` extension; Open the `UMAT_2scale_LSDYNA` foldr then use `reopen in container` command to build and open the project in the container.

-- Inside the docker container, run `1_setup_dyna.sh` to compile the new object version of LS-DYNA.
+- Inside the container, run `1_setup_dyna.sh` to compile the new object version of LS-DYNA.
 The new executable will be placed inside the docker container in `UMAT_2scale_LSDYNA/lsdyna_object_version/lsdynaumat`

 ## Test cases:
 You can use `2_run_tests.sh` inside the docker container to run the following test cases: